diegomarquez/game-builder-examples/game-builder/README.md

 ###### TODO List:

-- Next and previous links between demos
-    - Send the correct values through the query string in index.html

 - Extension to pause all sound.
+    - Test extension in sound example.

 - Tag latest version of game-builder